-• Importers - inspection, assessment and management of the biosecurity risks associated with imported goods and packaging (including air and sea cargo, containers, international mail, food, live animals and plants).
-This also includes husbandry activities undertaken by the department, associated with the PEQ of live animals and plants prior to release into Australia (such as horses, dogs, cats, hatching eggs, birds, ruminants, bees, nursery stock and viable seeds).

-- Conveyance operators-vessel and aircraft entering Australia.
-This includes assessments and inspections to manage the risks posed by the vessel itself, contaminants on the vessel, human biosecurity risks, ballast water and biofouling on vessels, and aircraft disinsection (where non-compliant on arrival) and assessment of aircraft for release from biosecurity control. - Approved arrangement participants administering arrangements, managing compliance regimes, and setting standards for various third-party arrangements managed by the department, such as quarantine approved premises, compliance agreements and imported food compliance agreements. - Passengers assessment and management of biosecurity risks posed by baggage accompanying passengers.
+- Importers inspection, assessment and management of the biosecurity risks associated with imported goods and packaging (including air and sea cargo, containers, international mail, food, live animals and plants).
+This also includes husbandry activities undertaken by the department, associated with the PEQ of live animals and plants prior to release into Australia (such as horses, dogs, cats, hatching eggs, birds, ruminants, bees, nursery stock and viable seeds). - Conveyance operators vessel and aircraft entering Australia.
+This includes assessments and inspections to manage the risks posed by the vessel itself, contaminants on the vessel, human biosecurity risks, ballast water and biofouling on vessels, and aircraft disinsection (where non-compliant on arrival) and assessment of aircraft for release from biosecurity control. - Arrangement participants managing the administration as well as policy processes and conditions-setting for regulatory arrangements approved by the department, including biosecurity approved arrangements and imported food compliance agreements. - Passengers assessment and management of biosecurity risks posed by baggage accompanying passengers.
 Activities such as inspection and assessment of baggage are only cost recovered when provided outside of designated international airports or seaports.